 OUR PUPPY PLANS 2020 & 2021

-Our last litter was born in July 2016, I then decided (for a number of reasons) I would no longer breed any more litters, I have since changed my mind and hope to have another couple of litters in the future.
+After our July 2016 llitter, I had decided (for a number of reasons) I would no longer breed another litter.
+I have since changed my mind and had plans for litters in 2020 & 2021.

-2020 came and everything changed ~ I had plans for a litter earlier this year, but made the decision not to breed any of my girls for the time being based on the current situation and restrictions in Australia and around the world.
+2020 came and everything changed ~ I had the plans for a litter earlier in the year, but made the decision not to breed any of my girls based on the COVID situation and restrictions in Australia and around the world.

-Puppies need to be socialized adequately and that hasn't been able to happen.
-I also took vet visits into consideration, puppies should have their owners with them when visiting the vet for check ups and vaccinations and I notice many vets are not allowing this.
+It is important that puppies be socialized properly and that wasn't able to happen in Lockdown, I also had to take vet visits into consideration, puppies should have their owners with them when visiting the vet for check ups and vaccinations and many vets were not able to allow this.

 Lastly, many people were/are facing financial difficulties and may not be able to care for their puppies adequately, there was also difficulty with transporting puppies - especially interstate.

-NOTE: As most of Australia reduces restriction levels, we have made the decision to proceed with our puppy plans - further details to come........
+UPDATE: As most of Australia reduces restriction levels, we have made the decision to proceed with our puppy plans ........